Orbifolds from a metric viewpoint: Metric characterization of orbifold coverings

 We can apply Lemma \ref{lem:sub_pre_normal} to submetries between Riemannian orbifolds as follows.

-\begin{lem} Let $\cB_{3r}(y)\subset \Orb'$ be a normal ball so that the restriction of $p$ to $p^{-1}(\cB_{6r}(y))$ is a submetry and suppose a neighborhood of $\cB_{3r}(y)$ is isometric to $M/G$ as in Definition \ref{dfn:orbifold} where $G$ fixes a preimage $z$ of $y$ in $M$.
+\begin{lem} Let $\cB_{2r}(y)\subset \Orb'$ be a normal ball so that the restriction of $p$ to $p^{-1}(\cB_{2r}(y))$ is a submetry.
 Then for any $x\in p^{-1}(y)$ the ball $B_r(x)$ is normal. \end{lem} \begin{proof} Pick some $x\in p^{-1}(y)$.
-By Lemma \ref{lem:sub_pre_normal} the exponential map is nonsingular on $U_{2r}([0]) \subset T_{x} \Orb=\R^n/H_x$ (cf. Remark \ref{rem:smoothness_expnential_map}).
+By Lemma \ref{lem:sub_pre_normal} the exponential map is nonsingular on $U_{2r}([0]) \subset T_{x} \Orb=\R^n/H_x$.
 Thus we can pull-back the metric from $\Orb$ to a Riemannian metric on $U_{2r}(0)\subset \R^n$ with respect to which the ball $B_r(0)$ is normal.
 We claim that $H_{x}$ acts isometrically on $U_{2r}(0)$ with respect to this metric, and that it induces an isometry between $U_{2r}(0)/H_x$ and $U_{2r}(x)$ with respect to the induced length metrics.
 Since $H_{x}$ leaves the fibers of the exponential map $U_{2r}(0)\To \Orb$ invariant, it acts isometrically on the regular part in $U_{2r}(0)$ which is open and dense.
-Now our claim follows by similar arguments as in the last part of the proof of Lemma \ref{lem:metric_det_group}.
+Now our claim follows by similarly as in the last part of the proof of Lemma \ref{lem:metric_det_group}.
 Hence, the ball $B_r(x)$ is normal as claimed. \end{proof}

-By the preceding lemma the map $p:\Orb \To Y$ is a covering of Riemannian orbifolds as explained above.
+By what has been said after Proposition \ref{prp:orb_covering_char} and by the preceding lemma the map $p:\Orb \To Y$ is a covering of Riemannian orbifolds.
 In order to complete the proof of Theorem \ref{thm:covering_prop} it remains to prove the following lemma.

 \begin{lem} A map $p: \Orb \To \Orb'$ that satisfies conditions $(i)$ and $(ii)$ in Theorem \ref{thm:covering_prop} is a weak submetry.
 Moreover, it is a submetry if $\Orb$ is complete. \end{lem} \begin{proof} We have already observed that the map $p$ is $1$-Lipschitz as a locally $1$-Lipschitz map between length spaces.
-To recognize it as a weak submetry we have to show that for any points $x\in \Orb$ and $x',y' \in \Orb$ with $p(x)=x'$ and $d(x',y')=r$, and any $\varepsilon>0$ there exists a point $y \in \Orb'$ with $p(y)=y'$ and $d(x,y)< r+ \varepsilon$.
+To recognize it as a weak submetry we have to show that for any points $x\in \Orb$ and $x',y' \in \Orb'$ with $p(x)=x'$ and $d(x',y')=r$, and any $\varepsilon>0$ there exists a point $y \in \Orb$ with $p(y)=y'$ and $d(x,y)< r+ \varepsilon$.

 So let $\varepsilon >0$ and let $\bar \gamma: [0,r'] \To \Orb'$ be a $1$-Lipschitz path with $\bar \gamma(0)=x'$, $\bar \gamma(r')=y'$ and length $L(\bar \gamma)<d(x',y')+ \varepsilon$.
 By compactness there exists a finite subdivision $0=t_0<t_1<\cdots<t_k=r$ and radii $r_i$, $i=0,\ldots,k$, such that each ball $B_{r_i}(\bar \gamma(t_i))$ is totally convex and satisfies the condition in Definition \ref{dfn:riem_orb_covering}, and such that $\bar \gamma([0,t_1]) \subseteq B_{r_0}(\bar \gamma(0))$, $\bar \gamma([t_{i-1},t_{i+1}]) \subseteq B_{r_i}(\bar \gamma(t_i))$, $i=1,\ldots,k-1$, and $\bar \gamma([t_{k-1},r']) \subseteq B_{r_k}(\bar \gamma(r'))$ holds.
 Therefore, we can assume that the restriction of $\bar \gamma$ to each interval $[t_i,t_{i+1}]$, $i=0,\ldots,k-1$, is distance minimizing.
 By Lemma \ref{lem:sub_geo_to_geo_ext_cl} we can lift $\bar \gamma$ to a $1$-Lipschitz path $\gamma: [0,r'] \To \Orb$ with the same property and length $\leq d(x',y')+ \varepsilon$.
 The point $y=\gamma(r')$ has the desired properties and so the first claim follows.